WHAT WE DO

 My work at READ focuses around finance and logistics thus making sure all accounts are up to date and providing logistics support for project operations.
 Prior to joining READ, I worked for Restless Development where I acquired various skills in finance, management and logistics.
 From my time with Restless, I developed an interest in working in the education sector and for youth oriented organizations.
 I am excited to be working with READ International.

 A book that changed my life: The Seven habits of highly effective people: powerful lesson in personal change by Stephen R. Covey.
 This was one of my very first non-fiction books which got my attention and changed my life.
-The book is very inspirational and developmental and it’s worth reading to anyone seeking success in their professions, personal and family life.
+The book is very inspirational and developmental and its worth reading to anyone seeking success in their professions, personal and family life.
 It helped me to change in some aspects, to grow and to become an effective person in every responsibility that comes across.

 We are very proud to have the following individuals supporting our work as Tanzania Board Members.
 They lend credibility to our work and also act as ambassadors for READ International.
-Click on their photos below to learn more about them!

 I was part of the READ team when we started back in 2006, and went on to lead the UK and then Tanzanian programs for the first 5 years.
 I continued my work in the education sector and now work for Radar Education, the exclusive distributor for Pearson Education and oversee the Tanzanian and Ugandan offices.
 It’s been wonderful to watch READ grow per the years and I’m delighted to remain involved as part of the Tanzanian board.